 Hello and welcome!
-Abundant Life Spiritual Center is a dynamic spiritual community with a focus on awakening those who walk through our doors to the divine within and inspiring them to live confidently, passionately and powerfully.
+Abundant Life Spiritual Center is a dynamic spiritual community affiliated with Unity Worldwide Ministries.
+Our focus on awakening those who walk through our doors to the divine within and inspiring them to live confidently, passionately and powerfully.
 Together we learn how to Live Fearlessly and Love Outrageously because life is meant to be filled with joy and lived with ease as a positive experience, not a struggle.
 We named ourselves Abundant Life because we know that the Abundant Life - a life of wholeness and authentic self-expression, purpose, creativity and love - is the divine birthright of everyone and we want to support your living it.

 You will find yourself among like-minded people if:

 There are many ways to experience the Divine in community.
 At Abundant Life Spiritual Center, you will find our Sunday services are upbeat and celebratory as well as contemplative and meaningful.
 Our music is contemporary and our minister's message is always thought-provoking, practical and inspiring.
 People who walk through our doors almost always comment on the loving energy they feel.
 We've even been told that our energy is at a palpably higher vibration than many much larger spiritual communities.
 Everyone leaves feeling good and equipped for the week to come.

 If you visit us on a Sunday you will also experience:

 As we pause, reflect and celebrate the five-year anniversary of Abundant Life Spiritual Center, I am filled with a complex mixture of emotions.
 At this juncture I want to share what is in my heart, what it has all been about and the potential that our future holds.